lnguyenh/spotify-sonos-bot-skill/README.md

 ## Pre-requisites
 * Get spotify developement credentials here: https://developer.spotify.com/.
 At the time of writing, anyone can get some.
-* Be comfortable running command line commands.
-For example, you need to be able to install and run a node.js app for example.
+* Be comfortable using the command line.
+For example, you need to be able to install and run a node.js app.

 ## Installation On Raspberry Pi
 - Install Picroft on a Raspberry Pi (version 3 or higher) https://mycroft-ai.gitbook.io/docs/using-mycroft-ai/get-mycroft/picroft.